Right To Treat: Veterans' Healthcare Access and Treatment Education Initiative

 The existing Right-to-Try framework provides a model for expanding access but currently falls short of addressing veteran needs.
 The federal Right-to-Try law, passed in 2018, allows terminally ill patients access to experimental therapies that have completed Phase I trials.
 However, PTSD typically isn't considered "terminally ill" despite its deadly consequences.
 State Right-to-Try laws, enacted in 41 states, vary significantly in scope and implementation.
 Most exclude mental health conditions from coverage, creating a significant gap for veterans suffering from PTSD and related disorders.

 These systemic problems create a treatment environment where veterans must often "fail" multiple conventional treatments before accessing potentially more effective alternatives.
 This barrier-first approach not only delays recovery but may worsen outcomes by subjecting veterans to treatments likely to fail while withholding treatments more likely to succeed.
-The result is a system that prioritizes bureaucratic convenience over veteran welfare, contributing directly to the ongoing suicide crisis.
+The result is a system that prioritizes administrative convenience over veteran welfare, contributing directly to the ongoing suicide crisis.

 The Full Spectrum of Treatment Options*